 - Antifungal medicines taken as a pill or syrup - These medicines include fluconazole (Diflucan) or itraconazole (Sporanox).

 Oral thrush can be cured.
 However, if your immune system is weak, thrush may come back or cause more serious problems.

 If your immune system is weak, Candida can spread throughout your body, causing a serious infection.

 When to Contact a Medical Professional

 Call your doctor if:

-If you get thrush often, your doctor may recommend taking antifungal medication on a regular basis to avoid repeat infections.
+If you get thrush often, your doctor may recommend taking antifungal medication on a regular basis to keep thrush from coming back.

 Edwards JE Jr. Candida species.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
 7th ed.
 Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 257.

 Kauffman CA. Candidiasis.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 346.